mhBrice/thesis/article3/article3.md

 [@bal_nutrient_2015].
 Such a phenomenon could contribute to the changes in occurrence patterns we observed for the two species in the southern portion of Québec.
 Although *A. saccharum* and *A. rubrum* preferred high soil pH, we did not find significant negative effects of low soil pH.
-And the recruitment of *B. alleghaniensis* was even favoured by low soil pH.
+The recruitment of *B. alleghaniensis* was even favoured by low soil pH.
 Therefore, acid soils common in northern mixed and boreal forests might not be a major barrier to their recruitment and allowed their northward migration.